Assistant Professor vs Associate Professor: What’s the Difference

 Multiple criteria make you attractive as a candidate for a professor position, and it is an excellent idea to analyze whether you have done enough for a successful career in science.

 Becoming an assistant or associate professor typically does not only require a terminal degree, such as a PhD.
 A selection committee will evaluate multiple criteria.
-A significant impact has previous and current funding, your publication list, teaching expertise, international or intersectoral mobility, technical skills, scientific independence, vision, and leadership experience.
+A significant impact has previous and current funding, your publication list (typically, the first and last authorships count more, being the corresponding author is rather irrelevant), teaching expertise, international or intersectoral mobility, technical skills, scientific independence, vision, and leadership experience.
 This information is typically requested in application materials by university administrators.

 However, you may consider this career path and wonder whether you are good enough for an academic career.
 It is crucial not to compare yourself unfairly to scientists with entirely different starting conditions.